Iron Won’t Turn On? 6 Quick Fixes to Get It Working

 Method #2 Inspect the Power Cord

-Next up on the list is the power cord.
-A fault with your iron’s power cord could be the reason why it is not turning on.
-You should inspect it to check that everything is in good working order.
-But, what should you look out for?
-Here are a couple of things you should do:
+Next up on the list to check for when your iron is not turning on is the power cord.
+A fault with your iron’s power cord could be why your iron is not turning on.
+You should inspect the cord to ensure everything is in good working order.

-• Make sure that you plug the power cord in correctly.
-If the plug is half in and half out, the iron will not work properly.
+• Make sure that you plug the power cord correctly.
+The iron will not work properly if the plug is half in and half out.

 • Check that the power cord does not show any signs of damage.
-This includes bite marks or fraying.
+Damage includes bite marks or fraying.

-• Ensure that the plug is not worn or broken
+• Ensure that the cord is not worn or broken.

-What should you do if you find an issue with your power cord?
-If the power cord or plug shows signs of damage, you will have to remove the cord and then replace it.
+If your power cord or plug shows signs of damage, you must remove and replace the cord.
 I do not recommend you continue using an iron with a damaged power cord.
-You must fix it immediately.

 iron plugged in